-Bronchitis is an inflammation or swelling of the bronchial tubes (bronchi), the air passages between the nose and the lungs.
+Bronchitis is an inflammation or swelling of the bronchial tubes (bronchi), the air passages between the mouth and nose and the lungs.

 Fast facts about bronchitis

-Bronchitis is caused by the inflammation of the bronchial tubes, by viruses, bacteria and other irritant particles.
+Bronchitis is caused by the inflammation of the bronchial tubes, by viruses, bacteria, or other irritant particles.

 Causes of acute bronchitis

 Acute bronchitis is normally caused by viruses, typically those that also cause colds and flu.

 It can also be caused by bacterial infection and exposure to substances that irritate the lungs, such as tobacco smoke, dust, fumes, vapors, and air pollution.

 Chronic bronchitis is caused by repeated irritation and damage of the lung and airway tissue.

 Smoking is the most common causes of chronic bronchitis, with other causes including long-term exposure to air pollution, dust and fumes from the environment, and repeated episodes of acute bronchitis.